-'La La Land' wins big at BAFTA
+'La La Land' wins big at BAFTAs

 "13th"

-"The Beatles: Eight Days a Week -- The Touring"
+"The Beatles: Eight Days a Week -- The Touring Years"

 "The Eagle Huntress"